-2. Bundutec Wild
+2. BundutecUSA Wild

-A relatively new design by truck camper guru Rory Willet, the Bundutec Wild pushes the truck camper envelope in a big way.
+A relatively new design by truck camper guru Rory Willet, the BundutecUSA Wild pushes the truck camper envelope in a big way.
 The Wild not only comes with a complete wet-bath, but also a large, grey water holding tank that makes using that wet-bath practical.
 With its gray aluminum exterior and black accents, it’s also a great looking camper.
 The Wild’s 7-foot floorplan features a kitchen and wet-bath on the driver side, a refrigerator with loads of storage on the front wall, and a full-length dinette on the passenger side.
 Standard features include a north-south 56×74-inch mattress with lift up under bed storage, a 21-gallon fresh water tank, a 17-gallon grey water holding tank, a NovaKool R3000 compressor refrigerator, a stainless steel sink, and window and door screens fine enough to keep out annoying “no-see-ums” bugs.
-Bundutec’s best options include a Zamp 160 watt solar power system, the BunduAwn wrap-around awning, and the revolutionary Truma Combi water heater furnace that not only saves on weight and space, but is also whisper quiet when in operation.
-Easily, one of the 10 Best Campers for the Ford F-150 Pickup Truck.
-At 1,610 pounds the Bundutec Wild is a bit on the heavy side with its rugged, all-wood construction, but it’s hard to downgrade a camper as well-equipped as the Wild, which is why it’s ranked so high.
-The list price for the BundutecUSA Wild is only $18,600, a real bargain when you consider all that you get for the money.
+BundutecUSA’s best options include a Zamp 160 watt solar power system, the BunduAwn wrap-around awning, and the revolutionary Truma Combi water heater furnace that not only saves on weight and space, but is also whisper quiet when in operation.
+Easily, one of the 10 best campers for the Ford F-150.
+At 1,610 pounds the BundutecUSA Wild is a bit on the heavy side with its rugged, all-wood construction, but it’s hard to downgrade a camper as well-equipped as the Wild, which is why it’s ranked so high.
+The list price for the BundutecUSA Wild is only $26,593, a real bargain when you consider all that you get for the money.

-3. Four Wheel Camper Hawk
+5. Four Wheel Camper Hawk

 With a floor length of 6.5 feet and a dry weight of only 1,075 pounds, the Four Wheel Camper Hawk is a perfect match for today’s Ford F-150 pickup truck.
 The Hawk features a 20-gallon fresh water tank, a fully equipped kitchenette, an east-west queen bed, a three-way 1.7-cubic foot reefer, and attractive yet durable interior woodwork.
 Customers can choose from one of three floorplans when ordering a Hawk—a roll-over side couch, side dinette, or a front dinette.
 For those want a more amenities, a cassette toilet and an outside shower can both be added as options.
 Interested in extending your time off-grid?
 Four Wheel Campers has that covered, too, by offering a 160 watt roof-mounted solar system, a dual battery setup, an 85-liter DC compressor refrigerator, and two 10-pound propane tanks.
 Four Wheel Campers uses a proprietary tie-down system consisting of four, zinc-coated eye bolts reinforced with steel backing plates that are mounted to the bed of the pickup.
 The advantage of having a hidden system like this is that it not only presents a clean look on the outside of the camper, but it also works great for driving off-road.
-Easily one of the 10 Best Campers for the Ford F-150 Pickup Truck and another Truck Camper Adventure favorite, the FWC Hawk lists for only $18,995, but don’t let the price fool you.
+Another Truck Camper Adventure favorite, the FWC Hawk lists for only $25,625, but don’t let the price fool you.
 This rugged, well-made camper can take you almost anywhere you want, and with its welded aluminum frame and aluminum exterior, will last for decades.

-5. Hallmark Milner 6.5
+7. Hallmark Milner Overland

 Read This Before You Buy

 Before purchasing your camper, make sure your Ford F-150 can handle the extra weight.
 When it comes to hauling a truck camper, the payload rating trumps all other performance numbers including horsepower, fuel-mileage, and torque.
 For a Ford F-150 with the heavy-duty payload package, this rating can be a low as 1,844 pounds or as high as 3,270 pounds.
 This means the camper you buy, plus passengers and gear, must be below this number.
 Determining the payload rating of your Ford F-150 is easy.
 It can be found either on the driver side door jamb sticker (pictured here) or can be determined by taking the truck to the scales and subtracting the weight of the truck from the truck’s gross vehicle weight rating (GVWR).
 You’ll also need to ensure that the wheels and suspension are up to the task of hauling a camper.
 This is because only a small number of factory F-150s are made to do it.
-One 4×2 Ford F-150 SuperCrew that we recently looked at illustrates this shortcoming with a mediocre 1,760-pound payload and ill-equipped p-spec (passenger-rated) tires (see photo).
+One 4×2 Ford F-150 super crew that we recently looked at illustrates this shortcoming with a mediocre 1,760-pound payload and ill-equipped p-spec (passenger-rated) tires (see photo).
 In order for this truck to carry more weight, light truck (LT) load range C or D wheels and tires and a set of Hellwig Helper Springs at a minimum will be needed.
 Aftermarket suspension mods like these won’t officially increase your truck’s payload rating, but they will make hauling your camper easier and a whole lot safer.
 Of course, some of these changes might not be needed if your F-150 is already equipped with Ford’s “heavy-duty payload package.”